timmo001/system-bridge/README.md

 ## Features

-- System Information - Access your system's Audio, Battery, Bluetooth, CPU, Disks, GPU, Keyboard, Memory and System information via the API.
+- System Information - Access your system's information via the API/WebSocket.
-- Open files and URLs - Automate your system by opening a URL/path via the API.
+- Open files and URLs - Automate your system by opening a URL/path via the API/WebSocket.
-- Send Notifications - Send system notifications via the API.
+- Send Notifications - Send system notifications via the API/WebSocket.
 - Cross-Platform - Compatible with Windows and Linux.
 - Integrated with
  [Home Assistant](https://www.home-assistant.io/integrations/system_bridge) -